 Williams was candid about her mixed emotions, and the sorrow she felt in saying goodbye to the sport she so passionately played.
 "One thing I'm not going to do is sugarcoat this.
 I know that a lot of people are excited about and look forward to retiring, and I really wish I felt that way," she said.
 Williams also expressed her frustration in having to choose between her career and family — a proposition often thrusted on women athletes, and not men.

 "I wish it could be easy for me, but it's not."

 "There is no happiness in this topic for me.
 I know it's not the usual thing to say, but I feel a great deal of pain," she said.
 "It's the hardest thing that I could ever imagine.
 I hate it.
 I hate that I have to be at this crossroads.
 I keep saying to myself, I wish it could be easy for me, but it's not.
 I'm torn: I don't want it to be over, but at the same time I'm ready for what's next."

-Though she should expect one, Williams isn't seeking a big sendoff.
+Though she indeed received one, Williams didn't expect a big sendoff.
 "I'm not looking for some ceremonial, final on-court moment.
 I'm terrible at goodbyes, the world's worst," she said.
 "But please know that I am more grateful for you than I can ever express in words.
 You have carried me to so many wins and so many trophies.
 I'm going to miss that version of me, that girl who played tennis.
 And I'm going to miss you."

 But Williams may not miss the sport or the fans for too long, as she teased a possible return to tennis in October.
 "I'm not retired," the athlete and entrepreneur said at the TechCrunch Disrupt conference in San Francisco on Oct.
 19. When asked about the likelihood that she would play again, Williams said, "The chances are very high.
 You come to my house, I got a court.
 I got you."